project-chip/connectedhomeip/docs/guides/python_chip_controller_building.md

 devCtrl.SetWiFiCredentials('TESTSSID', 'P455W4RD')
 ```

-### `CommissionIP(<ip address>: str, <setup pin code>: int, <nodeid>: int)`

-Commission a device using IP address directly.

-The Node ID will be used by controller to distinguish multiple devices.
-This
-does not match the spec and will be removed later.
-The nodeid will not be
-persisted by controller / device.

 ### `ConnectBLE(<discriminator>: int, <setup pin code>: int, <nodeid>: int)`

 Do key exchange and establish a secure session between controller and device